-Although these blockchain-enabled systems have brought some improvements to the distributed training process, the combination of blockchain and FL is still challenging. \begin{enumerate}[1)] \item \emph{High Computation Cost.} The PoW or PoW-based consensus must present a solution to a computational puzzle to dispute the right of block generation to maintain blockchain stability and security, which brings a huge computation cost \cite{cao2020performanceanalysis}.
-Moreover, the time cost for solving the hash problem ineluctably slows down the convergence of the training task. \item \emph{Limited Scalability.} As we all know, most consensus hardly handles high scalability and decentralization at the same time due to the cost of computation, communication, and time \cite{croman2016scalingdecentralized}.
-For example, PoW consensus comes with low transaction throughput due to the intensive hash computation and cannot scale out its transaction processing efficiency with the increase of blockchain nodes.
-Besides, the throughput of Practical Byzantine Fault Tolerance (PBFT) \cite{castro1999practicalbyzantine} is limited by the network bandwidth due to the highly frequent communication exchanges. \item \emph{Huge Storage Requirement.} The essence of blockchain is a distributed ledger, and each blockchain node needs to record verified blocks in the local ledger.
-Therefore, the limited storage of nodes will heavily reduce the speed of information exchange in the network, thereby affecting the delivery of services carried by the blockchain. \item \emph{Stragglers.} Most of the blockchain-enabled FL systems, such as BlockFL \cite{kim2020blockchainedondevice}, PIRATE \cite{zhou2020pirateblockchainbased}, and DeepChain \cite{weng2021deepchainauditable} are processed in a synchronous manner.
-Hence, stragglers will retard the efficiency of training, which is similar to the traditional FL.
-At present, there are few studies on asynchronous training based on blockchain, let alone the detection of stale models. \end{enumerate}
+Despite some enhancements to distributed training from blockchain-enabled systems, integrating blockchain with FL still faces notable challenges, which can be summarized as follows: \begin{enumerate}[1)] \item \emph{High Computation Cost.} The use of PoW or PoW-based consensus mechanisms entails solving computational puzzles to establish the right to generate blocks, ensuring blockchain stability and security.
+However, this computational requirement introduces a significant computation cost \cite{cao2020performanceanalysis}.
+Moreover, the time spent on solving these puzzles unavoidably slows down the convergence of the training task. \item \emph{Limited Scalability.} As we all know, most consensus hardly handles high scalability and decentralization at the same time due to the cost of computation, communication, and time \cite{croman2016scalingdecentralized}.
+For example, PoW consensus suffers from low transaction throughput due to intensive hash computation and cannot scale out its transaction processing efficiency with the increase of blockchain nodes.
+Besides, Practical Byzantine Fault Tolerance (PBFT) \cite{castro1999practicalbyzantine} faces limitations imposed by network bandwidth due to the frequent communication exchanges it requires. \item \emph{Huge Storage Requirement.} Blockchain operates as a distributed ledger, which necessitates each blockchain node to maintain a record of verified blocks in its local ledger.
+Consequently, the limited storage capacity of nodes significantly hinders information exchange speed within the network, thereby impacting the delivery of services supported by the blockchain. \item \emph{Stragglers.} Most of the blockchain-enabled FL systems, such as BlockFL \cite{kim2020blockchainedondevice}, PIRATE \cite{zhou2020pirateblockchainbased}, and DeepChain \cite{weng2021deepchainauditable} are processed in a synchronous manner.
+Hence, the presence of stragglers hampers training efficiency, similar to traditional FL scenarios.
+Currently, there is limited research on asynchronous training based on blockchain, let alone the detection of stale models. \end{enumerate}